Less Stuff, More Style

 So if you are looking to achieve a new look in your home, be mindful of what should stay and what should go.
 We all have attachments to certain things, and that’s fine, but maybe not every piece needs to be displayed at the same time.
 Consider rotating accessories in and out when you feel the need for change.
 If certain items aren’t serving you well – either through function or style – pass them on to a friend or donate them to charity.
 Don’t allow your home to become a warehouse for what has no meaning to you!

 How does this purging process work?
 If you have a lot of clutter and it’s stressing you out but you don’t know how to attack it, try setting a timer and dedicating four Saturdays to the effort.
-Maybe you only have an hour, but if you put in four hours you will probably make a huge dent in – or even finish – what needs to be done.
+Maybe you only have an hour, but if you put in four hours to declutter your home you will probably make a huge dent in – or even finish – what needs to be done.
 If you feel you can’t make the decisions for what to keep on your own, ask a trusted friend to join you and offer her unbiased opinion on what you should place in your yes/no/maybe piles.
 It’s also helpful to ask yourself when the last time was that you used an item – if it’s been a long time, it’s probably a good idea to let it go.

 Perhaps your issue doesn’t have as much to do with clutter as over-decorating.
 Remember, not every surface needs something hung or set on it.
 That little sliver of wall between doorways doesn’t need artwork, for example.
 Blank spaces are OK to allow the eye a chance to rest.
 Also pay attention to scale – a large wall shouldn’t have tiny artwork or vice versa – and height, and don’t overcrowd too many items or group too many like items (such as multiple mirrors).
 You don’t want to overstimulate the space.